airbus-seclab/ilo4_toolbox/README.rst

 Results
 -------

-One critical vulnerability was identified and reported to the ``HP PSIRT`` in February 2017, known as ``CVE-2017-12542`` (``CVSSv3`` 9.8 [3]_) :
+One critical vulnerability was identified and reported to the ``HPE PSRT`` in February 2017, known as ``CVE-2017-12542`` (``CVSSv3`` 9.8 [3]_) :

 * Authentication bypass and remote code execution